rcannon/memcached/README.md

 ![ec95thVsThreads2](/ExtraCreditPlots/EC_95thPlot2.png "ec95thLatency2")

-We can see from these plots that the saturation point for two server threads is when there are five client threads sending requests.
-The maximum unsaturated mean throughput is 1291 requests per second (when client threads = 5), and the minimum unsaturated 95th percentile latency is 2.68 milliseconds (client threads = 1).
-This is a clear improvement over the single threaded server, but interestingly the performance is worse than our results in part 2, despite saturating later.
-The later saturation could be due to the finer graining, since the two server threads can do more on the computation concurrently.
+We can see from these plots that the saturation point for two server threads is when there are three client threads sending requests.
+The maximum unsaturated mean throughput is 1226 requests per second (when client threads = 3), and the minimum unsaturated 95th percentile latency is 2.53 milliseconds (client threads = 2).
+This is a clear improvement over the single threaded server, but interestingly the performance is worse than our results in part 2.
 The overall slower throughput is possibly due to the inconsistency with which my laptop is plugged in to power, which could be throttling cpu performance.

 We next test 3 server threads.